MonashMath/SCI1022/Git.md

 -rw-r--r--+ 1 amar0078 Domain Users  743 Feb 24 21:53 id_rsa.pub
 ```

-The former file (`id_rsa`) contains the private key, while the latter (`id_rsa.pub`) the public one.  **You should never expose nor send to anyone the private key** (note indeed its very restricive file permissions).
+The former file (`id_rsa`) contains the private key, while the latter (`id_rsa.pub`) the public one.  **You should never expose nor send to anyone the private key** (note indeed its very restrictive file permissions).
 On the other hand, the public key can be shared with anyone, i.e., GitHub in our case.

 > *__Note:__* In the event that the permissions of `id_rsa` do not look like in the previous listing, you **MUST** force them manually using, e.g., the following command: `chmod og-rwx ~/.ssh/id_rsa`.
 See [Section 1.4.2](./Unix-CLI.md#142-permissions).